joao-oak/Database-Grades/README.md

 The requirements for the database are:

-A student must be enrolled in at least one course, and there is not a limit for the number of courses that a student can be enrolled in.
-Each individual enrollment is an event with an associated ID.
+A student can enroll in many courses, and there is not a limit for the number of courses that a student can be enrolled in.
+Each enrollment is an association between student and course.
 The university needs to store the following data for each student: first_name, last_name, email, date_of_birth, state, gpa , and if the student needs accessibility (for example, a room needs to have a ramp or an elevator so that a student in a wheelchair can get access to it).
 Each student has a unique student number.
 Email is composed by <first_name>.<last_name>@jsuniversity.edu.